algosup/2024-2025-project-4-web-fpga-team-2/Document/Functional/functionalSpecification.md

 ### 3.2 Non-Functional Requirements
 #### 3.2.1 Quality Attributes
-- The webpage should be easy to use and intuitive to use.
+- The webpage should be easy to use and intuitive.
 - The webpage has been used for educational purposes.
-- The webpage is mainly design for Chromium-based browser.
+- The webpage is mainly designed for Chromium-based browsers.
 - The webpage should be responsive for a pc or laptop.

 ### 3.3 Interface Requirements